Meet the Farm Vets

 Emily graduated from the University of Bristol in 2016 and joined the practice in January 2017.

-She's involved in all aspects of farm work but is particularly interested in youngstock health and performance.
-Emily also enjoys working with smallholders and holds the record for the most pigmy goat caesareans this year.
-Outside of work Emily still spends most of her time outdoors and enjoys wild camping and climbing mountains with her terrier, Fig.
+She's involved in all aspects of farm animal veterinary from dairy fertility routines to supporting smallholders, but she is particularly interested in youngstock health and performance.
+Emily teaches our lambing course, farm skills and antibiotics awareness courses.
+Outside of work she still spends most of her time outdoors, wild camping and climbing mountains with her terrier, Fig.